 On December 4, 2014, the Sierra Nevada Conservancy Board approved the SNFCI Action Plan.
 This plan was created in collaboration with the SNFCI Council and will serve as a roadmap for restoring forest health in the Sierra Nevada Region.

 Sierra Nevada forests are one of the primary sources for California’s rich biodiversity, the source of most of California’s water and a premier recreational destination for people around the world.
-Large, damaging wildfires threaten this resource and put at risk the Sierra Nevada Conservancy (SNC) Region’s many contributions to all of California.
+However, large, damaging wildfires threaten this resource and put at risk the Sierra Nevada Conservancy (SNC) Region’s many contributions to all of California.
 Overgrown forests in much of the Sierra increases California’s risk for catastrophic wildfires that can result in serious statewide consequences.
 While periodic fire is part of a healthy ecosystem, the current condition of many of our forests makes these beneficial fires less likely and when the larger, more intense fires occur, these positive benefits are not realized.
 Sierra Nevada forests and watersheds are a savings account the State of California relies on for a variety of needs critical to life.
 We need thoughtful management, active collaboration and continued investment to ensure that this important Region will remain a jewel in the crown of the state’s treasured natural resources, beautiful natural wonders, and important community-sustaining working landscapes.
-The SNC is committed to identifying, supporting, and implementing actions that support the health and preservation of our forests.